 Who Should Receive Preventive Dentistry?

-Everyone can benefit from visiting a dentist regularly.
-Experts recommend that children start seeing a dentist as young as six months old or when they develop their first baby tooth.
+Visiting a dentist on a regular basis can benefit everyone.
+It is recommended that children start seeing a dentist as early as six months old or when they develop their first tooth.